Questions? We have answers!

 Ideal for book covers or other printed materials where such special visual effects can stand out.

-How Partial Varnish differ from 3D Partial Varnish
+How Partial Varnish and Metallic Foil differ from 3D Partial Varnish and 3D Metallic Foil

 Before preparing data, you need to decide what type of embellishment you want: